ESGF/esgf-ansible/README.md

 ```
 ansible-playbook -v -i hosts.prod --extra-vars="remote_hostname=[remote host replicated locally] local_port=[port used by replicated shard]" --tags remove shards.yml
 ```

+## FAQ
+__Q: Ansible is stuck on a task for a long period of time and doesn't seem to be doing anything.__

+Answer: First, Ansible will not report the result, stdout and stderr of a task until the task is completed.
+Some tasks can take several minutes to complete.
+Second, make sure the verbose flag is specified, `-v`, to get more information upon the completion of tasks.

 ## Advice and Contributing